Estella (Great Expectations): Estella and Pip as adults

 This exchange suggests that Estella feels at least a modicum of love for Pip, as does the fact that in his presence, she never pretends to be anything but what she is.
 Rather than push him away, this honest behaviour only frustrates Pip.

 It is implied that Drummle abuses Estella during their relationship and that she is very unhappy.
-However, by the end of the book, Drummle has been killed by a horse he has allegedly abused.
-The references to Drummle's marriage and death are conjectural, and no direct evidence is produced or suggested.
-Pip 'hears' of Drummle's poor behaviour and accepts the information as truth.
+By the end of the book, Drummle has been killed by a horse he had abused.

 Varied resolutions of Estella's relationship with Pip

 Though Estella marries Drummle in the novel and several adaptations, she does not marry him in the best-known 1946 film adaptation.
 In no version does she eventually marry Pip, at least not within the timespan of the story.

 The eventual resolution of Pip's pursuit of Estella at the end of the story varies among film adaptations and even in the novel itself.
 Dickens' original ending is deemed by many as consistent with the thread of the novel and with Estella's allegorical position as the human manifestation of Pip's longings for social status:

 As this ending was much criticized even by some famous fellow authors, Dickens wrote a second ending currently considered as the definitive one, more hopeful but also more ambiguous than the original, in which Pip and Estella have a spiritual and emotional reconciliation.
 The second ending echoes strongly the theme of closure found in much of the novel; Pip and Estella's relationship at the end is marked by some sadness and some joy, and although Estella still indicates that she doesn't believe she and Pip will be together, Pip perceives that she will stay with him: